skinnyjames/webdriver/README.md

 # selenium_webdriver

-Implementation of Selenium Webdriver Protocol in Crystal, inspired by Watir
+Implementation of Selenium Webdriver Client in Crystal, inspired by Watir

 ## Installation